egafni/ConfigSys/README.md

         return x

-# Configs do not have to be an attribute of their target class
+# Configs do not necessarily have to be an attribute of their target class
+# This is usually the case when the target is class that you did not write
 @dataclass(kw_only=True)
 class TrainerConfig(ConfigMixin):
     _target_ = "configsys.example.Trainer"